How to measure the social and environmental impact of your company and how to improve it

 Valuation methodologies

 They are used to further evaluate impact, with the aim of measuring and placing a monetary value on identified impacts.
-This enables companies to communicate their impacts both internally and externally, and to provide comparisons of the impacts of different projects or investments (thanks to the common monetary unit).
-It is usually done on a second step, to align the impact strategy with the financial strategy.
+This enables companies to communicate their impacts to internal and external stakeholders, and to provide comparisons of the impacts of different projects or investments.
+It is usually done in the second step of impact assessments, to align the impact strategy with the financial strategy.

 Example of valuation methodology: Natural/Social Capital Protocols developed by The World Business Council for Sustainable Development (WBCSD), Social Return on Investment (SROI) methodology